jarad/jarad.github.com/research/publications.md

 ---
 {% include JB/setup %}

-This list is manually updated and therefore may not be as up to date as other
+The list below is manually updated and therefore may not be as up to date as other lists:
-lists:

 - [arXiv.org](https://arxiv.org/search/stat?searchtype=author&query=Niemi%2C+J)
 - [Google Scholar](https://scholar.google.com/citations?user=sRLc6F8AAAAJ&hl=en)